Thursday, January 30, 2020

 Book signing and reception to follow.

 Join author Peter Andreas and panelists C.J.
-Chivers, New York Times; Stephen Kinzer, Watson senior fellow; and Catherine Lutz, Thomas J. Watson, Jr. Family Professor of International Studies, for a discussion of Andreas' new book Killer High: A History of War in Six Drugs.
+Chivers, New York Times, Stephen Kinzer, Watson senior fellow, and Angelica Duran-Martinez, associate professor of political science, Umass-Lowell, for a discussion of Andreas' new book Killer High: A History of War in Six Drugs.
 Moderated by Edward Steinfeld, director of the Watson Institute.

 About the book: